Jollywatt/typst-fletcher/src/draw.typ

 					hide: true,
 				))
 			}

 		} else { // rounded corners

 			if i > 0 {
-				let (line-shift,) = rounded-corners.at(i - 1)
+				// offset start of segment to give space for previous arc let (line-shift,) = rounded-corners.at(i - 1)
 				from = vector.add(from, vector-polar(line-shift, θs.at(i)))
 			}

 			if i < θs.len() - 1 {

 				let (arc-center, arc-radius, start, delta, line-shift) = rounded-corners.at(i) to = vector.add(to, vector-polar(-line-shift, θs.at(i)))